pytorch/executorch/examples/models/llama2/README.md

     Due to the larger vocabulary size of Llama3, we recommend quantizing the embeddings with `--embedding-quantize 4,32` to further reduce the model size.

-### Option D: Download models from Hugging Face and convert
+### Option D: Download models from Hugging Face and convert from safetensor format to state dict

 You can also download above models from [Hugging Face](https://huggingface.co/).
 Since ExecuTorch starts from a PyTorch model, a script like below can be used to convert the Hugging Face safetensors format to PyTorch's state dict.
 It leverages the utils provided by [TorchTune](https://github.com/pytorch/torchtune).